 Born: September 26, 1888 in St. Louis, Missouri

 Died: January 4, 1965 in London England

 Thomas Stearns Eliot was born American but at age 37 became a British citizen.
 He began to love literature at a young age due to health problems that prevented him from most physical activity.
-In 1905 his first poem was published.
+His first poem was published in 1905.

-His most notable achievements were receiving the Order of Merit in 1948 and the Nobel Prize for Literature "for his outstanding, pioneer contribution to present-day poetry" that same year.
+His most notable achievements include the Order of Merit in 1948 and the Nobel Prize for Literature "for his outstanding, pioneer contribution to present-day poetry" that same year.